LyCrash/SQLSeuth/README.md

 # SQLSleuth: Query Error-handler Chatbot

-SQLSleuth is a project designed to handle the user's SQL input queries of different SQL dialects : check their validity in the current DBMS of the provided database, detect any errors, identify their positions, categorize their types, and suggest potential corrections for the queries.
+SQLSleuth is a project designed to handle the user's SQL input queries of different SQL dialects (DBMS) : check their validity in the current DBMS of the provided database, detect any errors, identify their positions, categorize their types, and suggest potential corrections for the queries.

 This tool aims to assist developers in building their applications with relational databases by providing a robust mechanism for SQL query validation and correction.
+It can also be plugged in a certain DBMS by catching the user's query and generated errors.

-For Testing Purposes --> we used Chinook Database upon SQLite3.
+For Testing Purposes --> we used Chinook Database upon SQLite3 and gpt-3.5-turbo as a baseline pre-trained model, most of the customisation done was about prompting (zero-shot, few-shot...)

 ## Overview